-What’s next for sales training?
-The answer is exciting, but might not be what you expect.
 The sales training of the future doesn’t look much like the sales training of the past.
-But fear not, what lies ahead is more effective, more engaging and promises to make life easier for both the sales rep and the trainer.
+Fear not.
+What lies ahead promises to make training more effortless, more effective, and more engaging for both the sales rep and the trainer.

-In the past, sales training has been built around training events like orientations, onboarding sessions and annual sales meetings.
-Information was presented to reps through these live events and materials were packaged up into binders and USB drives for them to take home.
+In the past, sales training was built around training events like orientations, on-boarding sessions, and annual sales meetings.
+Information was presented to reps through live events, and materials were packaged up into binders and USB drives for them to take home.

-Unfortunately, what would often happen with this approach is that reps would be inundated with information during the event.
+Unfortunately, reps would often be inundated with information during the event.
 They would soak up as much as possible and forget the rest before having the chance to apply it and truly retain it.
 They would have the materials they took home from the event, of course, but referring back to it is never very convenient.
-So, all that valuable content would just sit on a shelf or in a drawer some where, growing more and more outdated every day.
+So, all that valuable content would just sit on a shelf or in a drawer somewhere, growing more and more outdated every day.

-The solution is training that is built upon that valuable content, not events.
+The solution is training that builds upon valuable content, not events.
 Instead of overloading reps with live training, information is delivered to sales reps as it becomes available.
-Now trainers can manage content from their desktop and push it directly to apps on their reps’ smartphones, tablets and computers.
+Now trainers can manage content from their desktop and push it directly to apps on reps’ smartphones, tablets, and computers.

 Many companies will likely hold onto their live events, but their purpose will shift.
-No longer will they be the primary way to deliver information.
+No longer will live events be the primary way to deliver information.
 Instead, they will be supplemental to the content strategy.
 Continuous learning and increased sales force productivity will be driven by content.

-Research shows that when a potential customer chooses to buy from a competitor instead of you, it is four times more likely to be due to problems with your service – not your price or your product (Bain & Company).
-This is why sales training is moving toward a new focus on creating exceptional customer interactions.
+Research shows that when a potential customer chooses to buy from a competitor instead of you, it is four times more likely to be due to problems with your service–not your price or product.
+This is why sales training is moving towards focusing on creating exceptional customer interactions.

 The idea here is fairly simple.
 Instead of training sales reps to know as much as possible about the products or services they’re selling, training focuses instead on how to repeatedly create customer interactions that are most likely to lead to closed sales and happy customers.